In a nutshell: An all-in-one cooker that stands on its own four legs. It’s got a hob on top, oven space below and some have a separate grill

 - Flexibility for more ways to cook – go for a single or double oven

-This affordable stainless-steel cooker offers loads of space for all your dishes, with a double oven and integrated grill.
-Plus, you can fry, boil, simmer and sauté on the ultra-responsive ceramic hob.
+This affordable cooker, in slick stainless steel and black, offers bags of space for all your dishes.
+With a double oven and integrated grill, and you can fry, boil, simmer and sauté on the ultra-responsive ceramic hob.

 We always recommend you use a qualified electrician to install an electric oven.
-And if you’re getting a gas oven, make sure it’s fitted by a Gas Safe registered engineer as that’s the law.
-Remember our Knowhow experts are on hand to install your new oven.
+And if you’re getting a gas oven, make sure it’s fitted by a Gas Safe registered engineer, as that’s the law.

 If you want to make a statement – both design and cooking-wise, one of the best types of freestanding oven is a range cooker.
-It’s designed for serious cooks who like to experiment with new dishes, or those who often cater for lots of people.
+It’s designed for serious chefs who like to experiment with new dishes, or those who often cook for lots of people.

 What do you get with a range cooker?